urql-graphql/urql/docs/advanced/debugging.md

 #### Dispatch the event

-A _dispatchDebug_ function is now passed to every exchange.
-It expects an object with the following properties:
+A `dispatchDebug` function is now passed to every exchange and is used to dispatch debug events.

+It is called with an object containing the following properties:

 - `type` - a unique identifier for the event type.
 - `message` - a human readable description of the event.
 - `operation` - the operation in scope when the event occured.
 - `data` _(optional)_ - any additional data useful for debugging

-Here's a basic example of an exchange calling `dispatchDebug`
+Here, we call `dispatchDebug` with our `fetchRequest` event we declared earlier.

 ```ts
 export const fetchExchange: Exchange = ({ forward, dispatchDebug }) => {